 Avocados are big in Latin American diets, but they're also popular mashed up and used as a mask or hair treatment.
 Bring the popular Venezuelan practice into your own home and DIY some masks (then use the leftovers for guac).

 Want more global beauty posts?
-Check out how women in countries across to globe approach anti-aging.
+Check out how women in countries across to globe approach skincare.